Strong Consistency and Rate of Convergence of Switched Least Squares System Identification for Autonomous Markov Jump Linear Systems: Introduction

-\paragraph{Contribution} We investigate the problem of identifying an unknown (autonomous) SLS with i.i.d.\@ switching.
-We propose a \emph{switched} least squares method for system identification and provide data-dependent and data-independent rates of convergence for this method.
-Using these bounds, we establish \emph{strong} consistency of the switched least squares method and establish a $\OO(\sqrt{\log(T)/T})$ rate of convergence, which matches with the rate of convergence of non-switched linear systems established in \cite{lai1985asymptotic}.
-In contrast to the existing high-probability convergence guarantees in the literature, Our results show that the estimation error converges to zero \emph{almost surely}.
-To the best of our knowledge, this is the first result in the literature which establishes strong consistency and almost sure rates of convergence for SLS. \paragraph{Organization}The rest of the paper is organized as follows.
-In Sec~\ref{sec:problem_formulation}, we state the system model, assumptions, and the main results.
-In Sec.~\ref{sec:proof_main_1}, we sketch the proof of results.
-We present an illustrative example in Sec.~\ref{sec:numerical_simulation} and compare our assumptions and results with the existing literature in Sec.~\ref{sec:discussion}.
-Finally, we conclude in Sec.~\ref{sec:conclusion}.
+\begin{itemize} \item We propose a \emph{switched} least squares method for system identification of an unknown (autonomous) MJS and provide data-dependent and data-independent rates of convergence for this method. \item We prove \emph{strong} consistency of the switched least squares method and establish a $\OO(\sqrt{\log(T)/T})$ rate of convergence, which matches with the rate of convergence of non-switched linear systems established in \cite{lai1985asymptotic}.
+In contrast to the existing high-probability convergence guarantees in the literature, our results show that the estimates converge to the true parameters \emph{almost surely}.
+Therefore, our results provide guarantees which are different in nature compared to parallel works. \item The main challenge in establishing strong consistency for MJS systems is the interplay between the empirical covariance process and stability of the MJS system.
+We shed light on this connection and show that stability in the average sense is a sufficient condition for strong consistency. \item Our results are derived under weaker assumptions compared to the existing literature (Note that the preliminary version of this paper \cite{sayedana2021consistency} had assumed a stronger stability condition).
+Most existing results assume that the MJS system is mean square stable.
+We prove that mean square stability implies stability in the average sense.
+Furthermore, we show that a commonly used sufficient condition for almost sure stability of noise-free MJS system also implies stability in the average sense. \end{itemize}